13318

 User Acquisition Efficiency

-Uber is efficient at acquiring new users, spending 38.7% of its gross profit on sales and marketing expenses over the last year.
-This level of efficiency indicates relatively solid competitive positioning, giving Uber the freedom to invest its resources into new growth initiatives.
+Uber is quite efficient at acquiring new users, spending only 31% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that Uber has a highly differentiated product offering, giving it the freedom to invest its resources into new growth initiatives.

 Profitability & Free Cash Flow